Federal Death PanelsMay 2013

 To reiterate this point, the Task Force reviewed the published data and came to the conclusion that women should not take low doses of vitamin D to prevent fracture or for any other benefit.

 The Task Force is correct!
 This was documented by the 2006 study published in the Journal of the National Cancer Institute showing that it would require 4,500 IU a day of vitamin D to reduce incidences of cancer by 51%.3

-The Task Force also accurately stated that 1,000 mg a day of a poorly absorbed calcium (calcium carbonate) plus 400 IU of vitamin D does not prevent bone fractures.
+The Task Force also stated that 1,000 mg a day of calcium (calcium carbonate) plus 400 IU of vitamin D does not prevent bone fractures.
 This was long ago known to nutritional experts who understand that osteoporosis prevention requires supplementation with nutrients such as vitamin K11-15 and magnesium,16-20 along with maintenance of a youthful hormone balance21-23 and resistance exercises.24-27

 Omissions and Lies

 Instead of recommending that effective doses (over 4,000 IU/day) of vitamin D be taken along with other critical nutrients and hormones, the United States Preventive Services Task Force concluded that people should not take any vitamin D or calcium.